Hood River surgeon identified as Mount Hood fall victim - KTVZ

 "We are grieving deeply," said wife Pippa Newell in a prepared statement.
 "Cory was a loving husband, a doting father, and a committed and compassionate surgeon."

-"His boys and wife mean the world to him," said family friend Jan Veldhuisen Virk.
+"His boys and wife meant the world to him," said family friend Jan Veldhuisen Virk.
 "Those boys were the apple of his eyes."

 Veldhuisen Virk says Johnston was also an avid outdoorsman.
 He never passed up a chance to get outside.
 He loved Mount Hood and recreated responsibly.